spryker/docker-sdk/docs/09-troubleshooting.md

 $ nc -zv ${SPRYKER_XDEBUG_HOST_IP} 9000
 ```

-***

 **when**
-PHP xdebug extension is not active in `CLI`.
+PHP `xdebug` extension is not active in CLI.

 **then**
-Exit the CLI session and run `docker/sdk cli -x`
+Exit the CLI session and run `docker/sdk cli -x`.

 **when**
-PHP xdebug extension is not active in the browser.
+PHP `xdebug` extension is not active in the browser.

 **then**
-Make sure the following is set too `true` or absent:
+Ensure that Xdebug is enabled in your `deploy.*.yml`:
 ```yaml
 docker:
 ...